-There are various activities that sustain the economy of this town such as cattle and chicken farming as well as pineapples and various types of tubers.
-Some of its rivers have been used by the Costa Rican government to build dams for the production of hydro power.
+Various activities sustain the economy of this town such as cattle and chicken farming as well as pineapples and multiple types of tubers.
+Some of its rivers have been used by the Costa Rican government to build dams for the production of hydropower.
 The location of this district (to the north of the Central Mountain Range and its many active volcanoes), allow “Venecianos” to have the benefit of natural hot-springs and excellent areas for hiking.
-As many other regions of the Costa Rica, Venecia offers an incredible natural scenery composed of waterfalls, rivers, and also a great view of the northern plains.
-On a clear day from Venecia, a person could see as far as the Arenal Volcano, the Nicaraguan border, and some areas of the Caribbean coast line.
+Like many other regions of Costa Rica, Venecia offers an incredible natural scenery composed of waterfalls, rivers, and also a great view of the northern plains.
+On a clear day from Venecia, a person could see as far as the Arenal Volcano, the Nicaraguan border, and some areas of the Caribbean coastline.
 As with all areas of Costa Rica, one of the most important elements of Venecia is its people.
 “Venecianos” are kind, friendly, and very proud of their land.

 If you want to spend time in Venecia, there are small hotels or cabins where you can stay.
-If you plan ahead, there are a lot of the local families who would be happy to host you and your family for a few days.
+If you plan, there are a lot of the local families who would be happy to host you and your family for a few days.
 Torre Fuerte is one of the small hotels in Venecia.
-It is strategically located by the side of the road in the heart of town.
+The side of the road strategically locates it in the heart of town.
 It is administrated by its owner Señora Patricia who will take care of the visitor in a very family-oriented way.